vplesko/OrbLang/docs/references/reference_orb_message.md

 `::warning` on `message` is a signal to the compiler on the type of message this represents.

 `::error` on `message` is a signal to the compiler on the type of message this represents.
-Additionaly, it causes the compiling to be stopped and reported as a failure.
+Additionally, it causes the compiling to be stopped and reported as a failure.

 `message` must not be marked with both `warning` and `error`.

 `::loc` on the first argument gives a hint to the compiler on how to display the information.
-This may cause the value of this argument to not be displayed and the argument may in this case be of any type or a value without a type.
+The argument may in this case be of any type or an untyped value.
 If the first argument is marked with `::loc`, there must be a least two arguments.